shailscript/patron-dapp/README.md

 - I've used ESLint for clean code using EcmaScript and Official documentation guide for Smart Contract dev documentation

 **Pipeline:**
-- I strongly believe for such a small project which has to build in a few weeks, it has not grown up to a level to implement CI/CD pipeline (ref [Thoughworks](https://www.thoughtworks.com/continuous-integration) and [Whitepaper by Martin Fowler](https://www.martinfowler.com/articles/continuousIntegration.html))
+- I strongly believe that, for such a small project which has to be done in a few weeks, it has not grown up to a level to implement CI/CD pipeline (ref [Thoughworks](https://www.thoughtworks.com/continuous-integration) and [Whitepaper by Martin Fowler](https://www.martinfowler.com/articles/continuousIntegration.html))
 - The git workflow is my favourite part so before doing this project I signed up for GitHub student pack and Development Program.
 Along with commits and workflow, I've also done a [pre-release](https://github.com/shailshukla96/patron-dapp/releases) for this repository.
 Thanks to gitHub!

 **File Layout:**